Paul Valthaty: Indian Premier League

 Paul Valthaty was selected by Kings XI Punjab as a backup player for the more expensive international buys at a player auction in January 2011.
 He was the opening batsman for Kings XI Punjab, and would have an outstanding game in the 2011 Indian Premier League against reigning champions Chennai Super Kings.
 Valthaty helped the Kings XI Punjab chase down a 189-run target with six wickets and five balls to spare at Mohali.
 He scored 120 runs, being the first hundred of IPL 2011 season and 13th overall in the 21st century.
 It remains the 11th highest IPL score ever, after Chris Gayle's 175* & 128, Brendon McCullum's 158*, AB de Villiers's 133*,129*,Quinton de Kock's 140*, K. L. Rahul's 132*, Murali Vijay's 127, Rishabh Pant's 128* and Virender Sehwag's 122.
 It is also the highest individual score by a batsman in IPL history at the Inderjit Singh Bindra Stadium.
 In his next game he scored 75 from 47 deliveries, hitting 5 sixes and 8 fours after achieving the best bowling figures for any Kings XI Punjab bowler with 4 for 29.
 His great performance resulted in success for the Kings XI, and they won the match.
 He played in the next match, and scored 46 from only 31 deliveries with three classic sixes.
 With his initial blitzkrieg, the team crossed the fifty in just three overs, a record in IPL history which would later be broken by the Royal Challengers Bangalore in their second match against the Kochi Tuskers Kerala in the same season.
-He was retained by Kings Xi Punjab for the following two seasons, however, he didn’t perform as well, and slowly faded away from the scene.
+He was retained by Kings Xi Punjab for the following two seasons, however, he didn't perform as well, and slowly faded away from the scene.

 Coaching career

 Now he is running a cricket academy named as Home Ground Cricket Academy in Thakur Village, Kandivali East, Mumbai.
+Valthaty was appointed as coach of the Seattle Thunderbolts in August 2024.